DJBarnes/django-adminlte2-pdq/docs/source/templates/template_filters.rst

 Add ``placeholder`` to a form field and return the form field so filters can be chained.

-:param field: Form field to add placeholder to.
+:param field: Form field to add the placeholder to.
 :param placeholder: Placeholder text to use.
- Defaults to fields label if nothing provided.
+ Defaults to the label of the field if nothing is provided.
 :return: Field that was passed in with placeholder added.

 **Example:**